ADMI - Advanced Design & Manufacturing Institute

 - Forensic Engineering

 - Materials Selection for Design

 - International Business

 - Management Skills Development

-- Principals of Technical and Professional Communication
+- Principles of Professional Communication

 An Honours Bachelor’s degree in Applied Science or Engineering with a min.
 B- (70% or GPA 2.7).
 This is a North American average based on the last two years of study.